Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson9.md

 - With experience you'll be able to _smell_ bugs.
 You'll see messy blocks of code like the above and your intuition is going to kick in.
 - Can you spot the bug🐛?

+### Wrap Up
+- We've learnt SO MUCH from this single entry point of this contract.
+I hope you've been taking notes of what we uncover as we go.
+These protocol's we're going through may be small in scope - but they won't always be.
+Building strong organizational habits now will benefit you later on.